Copts: Language

 The Coptic language is the most recent stage of the Egyptian language.
-Coptic should more correctly be used to refer to the script rather than the language itself.
+Scholars argue that "Coptic" should more correctly be used to refer to the script rather than the language itself.
 Even though this script was introduced as far back as the 1st century BC, it has been applied to the writing of the Egyptian language from the 1st century AD to the present day.

 Coptic continued to flourish as a literary language in Egypt until the 13th century.
-It was supplanted by Egyptian Arabic in Lower Egypt and Sa'idi Arabic in Upper Egypt toward the 16th century but remained part of the education of well-bred Copts until the middle of the 17th century, and was still taught regularly in Coptic schools.
+It was supplanted by Egyptian Arabic in Lower Egypt and Sa'idi Arabic in Upper Egypt toward the 16th century but remained part of the education of intellectual Copts until the middle of the 17th century, and was still taught regularly in Coptic schools.
 In the early 19th century, Coptic was instrumental in Champollion's success in deciphering the Egyptian hieroglyphs.

-Today Coptic is extinct but it is still the liturgical language of the native Egyptian Churches (the Coptic Orthodox Church and the Coptic Catholic Church).
+While Coptic is extinct today, it is still the liturgical language of the native Egyptian Churches (the Coptic Orthodox Church and the Coptic Catholic Church).
 It is taught worldwide in many prestigious institutions, but its teaching within Egypt remains limited.